Antonyan/ddd-mappers-infrastructure/README.md

 ```

 ## Logging
-For logging purpose we're using [Monolog] (https://github.com/Seldaek/monolog), but of course, we encapsulated it to rid of dependencies.
+For logging purpose we're using [Monolog](https://github.com/Seldaek/monolog), but of course, we encapsulated it to rid of dependencies.
-We support logging to the file and to the [CloudWatch] (https://aws.amazon.com/cloudwatch/).
+We support logging to the file and to the [CloudWatch](https://aws.amazon.com/cloudwatch/).
 To use logging you should create Service (example):
 ```
 class SomeLogger extends LogService